freeghosts/interstate/README.md

 Linux, Mac OS, and Windows

 >[!NOTE]
 >Newer releases of JGraphT throw errors at runtime.
-Version 0.9.1 is included as a .jar in the folder "interstate"
+Version 0.9.1 is included as a .jar in the lib folder
 >For other versions or to use JGraphT via Maven: https://jgrapht.org/

 ### Run On Terminal